Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 2/5
-**Very Good - Exceeds expectations**
+**Fair - Below expectations**

-Both samples are vague enough to apply to multiple choices, touching on common themes like high school or crime, creating productive ambiguity.
-They are loosely related to the genre, which helps.
+The first clue has a very tenuous link to 'Breaking Bad' (Jesse's high school background), but stating it 'revolves around' adolescence is a significant overstatement and not subtly misleading.
+The second clue is largely inaccurate regarding 'funny situations' and 'comedy,' making it misleading in a way that doesn't foster productive confusion for 'Breaking Bad' but rather points away from it entirely towards a different genre.
+Neither creates effective ambiguity for the correct answer.

 ✅ Strengths:
 - Attempt to create ambiguity